 Loneliness can be caused by circumstances external to yourself, such as moving house or the death of a partner, but you can also be emotionally or cognitively predisposed to it.
 There are people who lead a solitary existence and rarely feel lonely; it is also possible to have lots of friends and close family ties and still be lonely.

 For almost two decades now, there’s been an evolutionary explanation for loneliness, as is true, of course, for many of our modern troubles.
 Humans are social animals, that theory goes, and our chances of surviving and passing on our genes are greater when we work together.
-When our ancestors were still wandering the savannah in small groups, being alone was perilous, so evolution equipped us with mechanisms to make us averse to lack of social contact: when you feel lonely, you try to shake it off by looking for a connection with others – and in doing so,
+When our ancestors were still wandering the savannah in small groups, being alone was perilous, so evolution equipped us with mechanisms to make us averse to lack of social contact: when you feel lonely, you try to shake it off by looking for a connection with others – and in doing so, you increase your chances of survival.

-The late John T Cacioppo, a neurobiologist at the University of Chicago and one of the founders of contemporary loneliness research, compared loneliness to pain or hunger: a sign that something is wrong, and an incentive to
+The late John T Cacioppo, a neurobiologist at the University of Chicago and one of the founders of contemporary loneliness research, compared loneliness to pain or hunger: a sign that something is wrong, and an incentive to do something about it.

 Why chronic loneliness is unhealthy

 Because for those who are lonely too long and too severely, the condition turns from adaptive to self-destructive.
-That’s hard on the mind – as the British writer Olivia Laing describes in her book , loneliness is something that “advances ... cold as ice and clear as glass, enclosing and engulfing”.
+That’s hard on the mind – as the British writer Olivia Laing describes in her book The Lonely City , loneliness is something that “advances ... cold as ice and clear as glass, enclosing and engulfing”.

 But it’s hard on the body, too: research shows, for instance, that lonely people move less and experience lower quality sleep than non-lonely people.

-A meta-analysis published in 2015, examining 70 studies into the health effects of loneliness and social isolation concluded that loneliness is as harmful as smoking and obesity and that it should be considered a matter
+A meta-analysis published in 2015, examining 70 studies into the health effects of loneliness and social isolation concluded that loneliness is as harmful as smoking and obesity and that it should be considered a matter of public health.

 And so it is: after scientists, governments, social organisations and even international consultancies have become interested in fighting loneliness.
 The UK famously installed a minister of “loneliness” in 2018; in the US, the former surgeon general has been warning against the “loneliness epidemic” raging through his country for a few years now; and in the Netherlands, millions of euros have been set aside to combat loneliness.
 Loneliness is the new smoking, the new disease of affluence, the foremost collective enemy we have to tackle together.